Kusekushi/didhub/utils/README-api-client-generator.md

 Highlights of the generated client:

-- An HttpClient wrapper with authentication and CSRF helpers used by the methods
 - Per-module API classes (AlterApi, UsersApi, etc.) with typed methods
 - Method signatures that prefer a single `request` object interface (Request/Response interfaces are generated per endpoint)